domerin0/rnn-speech/README.md

 * [Vystadial 2013](http://hdl.handle.net/11858/00-097C-0000-0023-4670-6)
 * [TED-LIUM](http://www-lium.univ-lemans.fr/en/content/ted-lium-corpus)

 The data is fed through two pipelines, one for testing, and the other for training.
-This can be done asynchronously or the resulting input vector can also be saved to avoid re-processing.

 ###How to Run
 ####Install dependencies

 1. [TensorFlow](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html) (>= 0.8)
 1. sox (available on both Mac and Linux)
-1. python_speech_features (pip3 install python_speech_features)
-1. h5py (pip3 install h5py)
+1. librosa (pip3 install librosa)
 1. tk (sudo apt-get install python3-tk)

 #####For Mac